-Of course, more qualitative and non-economic factors may also have had significant impact on FDI inflows into these countries, such as political risk, institutional efficiency, cultural similarity, and locational proxies but measurement of these qualitative variables is difficult and does not generate a consistent and comparative time series for the period of this study.
-It is reasonable to assume these non- economic variables may have had some influence on FDI in Hungary and Slovakia during the period of transition to a market economy and economic liberalization.
-However, given data limitations and measurement problems over the specified period, these variables are not examined in this paper.
+Of course, less quantifiable and non-economic factors may also have had significant impact on FDI inflows into these countries, such as political stability, institutional efficiency, cultural similarity, and infrastructure proxies but measurement of these qualitative variables is difficult and does not generate a consistent and comparative time series for the period of this study .
+It is reasonable to assume these noneconomic variables would have had some influence on FDI in Hungary and Slovakia during the period of transition to a market economy and economic liberalization.
+However, in many existing studies of FDI determinants the statistical results are not consistent or robust for these qualitative variables, given data limitations and measurement problems over the specified period.
 This paper does attempt to explore the impact of two significant events during the period of this study for both these countries, through the use of dummy variables, that may have influenced the political and economic environment for FDI.
-Obviously, the enlargement of the European Union in 2004, with both Hungary and Slovakia entering along with many of their regional neighbors/competitors, and the entry into the Eurozone with the adoption of the euro by Slovakia and not by Hungary in 2009 might be expected to influence the strategy of foreign investors in their allocation of FDI within Europe and the magnitude of FDI inflows.
-In the regression models estimated, a number of different specifications for the macroeconomic determinants of FDI inflows were analyzed and dummy variables were included to determine whether there exists a significant once and for all impact of E U accession and adoption of the euro on FDI in these two countries.
+Obviously, the enlargement of the European Union in 2004, with both Hungary and Slovakia entering along with many of their regional neighbors/competitors, and the entry into the Eurozone with the adoption of the euro by Slovakia and not by Hungary in 2009 might be expected to influence the strategy of foreign investors in their allocation of FDI within Europe and the magnitude of FDI inflows.In the regression models estimated, a number of different specifications for the macroeconomic determinants of FDI inflows were analyzed and dummy variables were included to determine whether there exists a significant once and for all impact of E U accession and adoption of the euro on FDI in these two countries.
 The results reported in this paper are only for those regression estimates that generated robust regression statistics and identified consistently significant coefficients for many of the independent variables examined.

-Market size measured by annual Gross Domestic Product in dollars is expected to be a significant and positive determinant of FDI.
-In various estimates, both nominal and/or real GDP in constant 2010 were included.
-However, for export-oriented FDI in smaller economies, domestic market size may be irrelevant.
+Market size is measured by annual Gross Domestic Product in dollars and is expected, as confirmed in many empirical studies, to be a significant and positive determinant of FDI.
+In various estimates, both nominal and/or real GDP in constant 2010 dollars measures were included (World Bank, 2009, 2015).
+However, export-oriented FDI in smaller economies, domestic market size may be irrelevant.
 Proximity and more importantly access to regional markets may be driving FDI inflows into smaller economies such as Hungary and Slovakia.
 Market growth as measured by the annual growth rate of real GDP is also examined, as foreign investors who are market seeking may be more motivated by economic growth experience and potential rather than current economic activity in many emerging economies.
 If much FDI is efficiency seeking and export-oriented, the attractiveness of a host country to foreign investors should also be strongly influenced by production and labor costs, especially in comparison to regional competitors.
-A wage rate index from the National Statistical Offices of Hungary and Slovakia is included in the regressions estimated.
+Thus, a wage rate index from the National Statistical Offices of Hungary and Slovakia are included in the regressions estimated.
 During a period of rising wages in the larger EU economies, as was the case in the period of this study, the smaller regional economies with lower labor costs became more competitive in the market for FDI.
-Economic theory would suggest that lower labor costs of production would increase FDI inflows into smaller economies.
-In the empirical literature, there is some evidence of a significant negative relationship between measures of labor cost and FDI inflows.
-However, if FDI inflows are attracted by large domestic markets and cultural and institutional proximity, wage costs may not always be a significant determinant of FDI.
+The theoretical expectation would be that resulting lower labor costs of production would increase FDI inflows into smaller economies.
+In the empirical literature, there is evidence of a significant negative relationship between measures of labor cost and FDI inflows.
+However, if FDI inflows are also attracted by domestic demand conditions, market size and cultural and institutional proximity, wage costs may not be a significant determinant of FDI.